Connecting the Hadron Mass Scale to the Fundamental Mass Scale of Quantum Chromodynamics: Abstract

 \section{Abstract}

-Quantum Chromodynamics, the theory of the forces binding quarks, provides a fundamental description of hadron physics.
-Establishing an explicit relation between the long distance physics of confinement and the dynamical interactions of quarks and gluons at short distances has been a long-sought goal.
-Using holographic QCD, we derive a direct analytic connection between hadronic masses and the scale $\Lambda_{s}$ that controls the predictions of perturbative QCD at very short distances.
-The resulting prediction, $\Lambda_{s}=0.341\pm0.032$ GeV, in the $\overline{MS}$ scheme agrees well with the experimental average $0.339\pm0.016$ GeV.
-This establishes a connection between the fundamental physics of quark confinement and the physics of hard collisions at high energy colliders.
-This connection provides a natural QCD scale which is independent of renormalization conventions.
+Establishing an explicit connection between the long distance physics of confinement and the dynamical interactions of quarks and gluons at short distances has been a long-sought goal of quantum chromodynamics.
+Using holographic QCD, we derive a direct analytic relation between the scale $\kappa$ which determines the masses of hadrons and the scale $\Lambda_{s}$ which controls the predictions of perturbative QCD at very short distances.
+The resulting prediction $\Lambda_{s}=0.341\pm0.032$ GeV in the $ \overline{MS}$ scheme agrees well with the experimental average $0.339\pm0.016$ GeV.
+We also derive a relation between $\Lambda_{s}$ and the QCD string tension $\sigma$.
+This connection between the fundamental hadronic scale underlying the physics of quark confinement and the perturbative QCD scale controlling hard collisions can be carried out in any renormalization scheme.